allhandsactive/AllHandsActive.com/wp-content/plugins/wptouch/readme.txt

 == Changelog ==

+= Version 1.9.34 =

+* Changed: Default settings

+= Version 1.9.33 =

+* Added: Ability to add WPtouch info in Twenty Ten & Eleven themes
+* Changed: Minor layout adjustment in admin panel

+= Version 1.9.32 =

+* Updated: Added nonces and extra security check for icon deletion (thanks Julio POTIER from BLOG.boiteaweb.fr)

+= Version 1.9.31 =

+* Added: Option to allow zooming on content
+* Updated: WordPress 3.2 compatibility changes
+* Updated: Re-compressed PNGs for performance and speed
+* Updated: Minimum WordPress version is now 3.0
+* Fixed: Issues with $wpt variable in js

+= Version 1.9.30 =

+* Fixed: Added nonces to redirect code

+= Version 1.9.29 =

+* IMPORTANT: Due to a WordPress.org issue, please update

+= Version 1.9.28 =

+* Fixed: Javascript issue with excerpts and load more entries

+= Version 1.9.27 =

+* Fixed: time_since() function naming conflict
+* Fixed: Fixed bug with reset settings
+* Fixed: Depreciated user level reference removed
+* Fixed: Page icons missing when page sort order is 'By Page ID'

+= Version 1.9.26 =

+* Added: 'Googlebot-Mobile' for mobile indexing
+* Added: lang attribute to head tag
+* Added Dougal's fix for XMLRPC / App requests via WordPress for iOS
+* Changed: Updated Japanese translation (thanks to Yamaguchi Kenji)
+* Changed: Optimized categories/tags listings queries
+* Fixed: Switch link edge case issue

+= Version 1.9.25 =

+* Added: Exclusion of Motorola Xoom and Galaxy Tab tablet devices
+* Changed: Cleaned up both category and tag exclusion logic, removed unneeded functions

+= Version 1.9.24 =

+* FIxed: Re-wrote category and tag exclusion code
+* Fixed: repaired code causing php warning items found in debug
+* Updated: wptouch.pot language file
+* Updated: French translation

+= Version 1.9.23 =

+* Fixed: IMPORTANT security issue with AJAX icon upload
+* Fixed: Issue with excluded categories not working
+* Added: Ability to exclude tags by ID from blog (experimental)
+* Added: Now filter the excluded categories and tags from the header listings
+* Changed: Now removing the admin bar when logged in and looking at WPtouch (will still show for regular theme)
+* Translators: please re-submit translations with updated strings (excluded tags area)

+= Version 1.9.22.1 =

+* Fixed additional switch link issue found after 1.9.22 (now handles www.domain.com and domain.com, along with http:// and https://)

+= Version 1.9.22 =

+* Added Basque translation courtesy of Ander Erguin
+* Added Japanese translation courtesy of Kenji Yamaguchi
+* Experimental LiveFyre commenting support
+* Added additional CSS to remove unneeded 3rd party plugin boxes on single posts
+* More tweaks for failing switch link in some scenarios
+* Changed: More robust category exclusion
+* Fix for images and emoticons in comments
+* Fix for share on Twitter Link
+* Added share on Facebook Link
+* Updates for admin panel

+= Version 1.9.21.1 =

+* Fixed: Bug with footer switch link (ampersand issue)
+* Fixed: Bug with footer switch link (cookie issue)
+* Fixed: Bug with login on some devices

+= Version 1.9.21 =

+* Added: touchstart JavaScript for supported devices (speeds up interface responsiveness)
+* Changed: More style adjustments in a few places, better Android compatibility
+* Fixed: An issue which could output site urls on single posts
+* Using CSS-generated comment bubbles for supported devices for crispness and clarity
+* Fixed: Incorrect detection of BlackBerry Torch
+* Fixed: An issue that prevented login from the header

+= Version 1.9.20 =

+* Added: Option to disable comments on posts completely in WPtouch
+* Fixed: Issues with WordTwit and GigPress drop-downs
+* FIxed: An issue with French text appearing in non-french installs
+* Fixed: An issue with whitespace in admin files
+* Fixed: Auto-capitalization of drop-menu items (should help localization efforts)
+* Updated: Screenshots

+= Version 1.9.19.5 =

+* Added: IMPORTANT: Security nonce and additional security check (thanks to Julio from http://Boiteaweb.fr for testing)
+* Changed: Improved header forms in theme
+* Changed: Minor styling improvements in theme
+* Changed: Fixed return on input in admin not saving
+* Changed: Other admin improvements

+= Version 1.9.19.4 =

+* More fixes for siteurl, url, home etc. for depreciation

+= Version 1.9.19.3 =

+* Fixed: Bug with YouTube & Vimeo videos
+* Fixed: Bug with posting comments on some installations

+= Version 1.9.19.2 =

+* Fixed: Changed references of 'siteurl' and 'home' to url, siteurl & home are depreciated in bloginfo()
+* Fixed: Other minor code warnings
+* Changed: Enhanced comment-bubbles on posts for iPhone/iPod using CSS.
+* Other improved styling

 = Version 1.9.19.1 =

 * Fixed: Localization changes and updates, including missing translatable text
 * Added: French localization
 * Added: Ability to change languages